Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 - If your image has a caption, a white dot appears in the bottom right of the lightbox.
 Tap the dot to show the caption.

 - On version 7.0, lightboxes are disabled on the Wexley template's Gallery Page.

 Touchscreen devices, such as smartphones, tablets, and touchscreen laptops, don't support hovering.
 For elements on your site that have hover effects, the effects may display when tapped.
 For example:

 - Drop-down folder menus display when tapped.

 - Product item names and prices display below the image.

 - Image captions may always display, display when tapped, or never display, depending on the type of device and the browser width.

 What's the difference between responsive design and mobile styles?

-Responsive design allows your site content to automatically scale for the best display based on current screen resolution and size.
+Responsive design automatically scales your site content for the best display based on current screen resolution and size.
 All Squarespace sites are built with a responsive design.

-Mobile styles are style rules built into each template that reorganize how a site's content is viewed on mobile devices.
-These styles allow optimum viewing of a site's content on smaller screens.
+Mobile styles are style rules built into each site that reorganize how a site's content is viewed on mobile devices.
+These styles create an optimal display for sites on smaller screens.
 A website with mobile styles will look different than a website viewed on a desktop browser.